dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

 I'm therefore creating this page because I would have found it helpful myself.
 The fact it's me creating it is unfortunate since my knowledge of Linux, chipsets and GPUs is quite basic, but unfortunately the people that really understand this stuff tend to write in a way that assumes everybody else does too, so this is my attempt at creating a resource for the rest of us.
 It probably contains some factual inconsistencies, but is hopefully close enough to the truth to be useful.

+Since I first wrote this article a few weeks ago, I've learned that my knowledge of Nvidia Prime was incomplete, and so I've since updated it so that it's hopefully a far more useful resource than it previously was.

 ## Understanding Optimus Laptops

 To start with, it's worth describing what an Optimus laptop actually is.
 Really, it's just a laptop that has both an integrated Intel GPU (on the same die as the processor) and a discrete Nvidia GPU (in a separate chip), where each GPU can drive one or more displays at the same time, or where both GPUs can work in tandem to drive a lesser number of displays.
 Exactly which display ports each GPU has direct access to varies by laptop, and laptops where there are no jointly accessible display ports are known as _muxless_ laptops, since they don't contain a hardware multiplexer to switch access to the display ports.